TLin-Y/WMMT5ResPatcher/README.md

 # WMMT5 Resolution Patcher
-Special thanks to jackfuste from wsgf.org for the 2D\UI offsets.
+Special thanks to jackfuste from wsgf.org for the 2D\UI offsets\values.

 ## Changelog: